Components - Skeleton

 Animations

 Skeleton opts for what we feel is the most optimal solution for animations per framework.
 This means implementation and capabilities may differ slightly for each.
-Please refer to the Accordion component source code for a reference example.
+Please refer to the Accordion component source code as reference.

 PackageSolution